STNETRadio/Docs/maindomain/email.md

-# Receiving and Sending Emails through the stnetradio.co Domain
+# Receiving and Sending Emails through the stnetradio.com Domain

 Using the company's email helps enhance the efficiency and reliability of both internal and external communications.